 Press the RES/RESUME control and release it.
 This will automatically return the vehicle to the previously set speed.
-The message "SPEED CONTROL" (if equipped) will be displayed in the optional instrument cluster.
 The RES/RESUME control will not work if the vehicle speed is not faster than 48 km/h (30 mph).

 Increasing speed while using speed control